jooolia/palettes_from_taxonomic_data/colour_palette_making.md

 ![](colour_palette_making_files/figure-html/unnamed-chunk-11-1.png)

-You can see that many classes are split up into similar colours and some, like Picozoa, remain the same colour
+You can see that many classes are split up into similar colours and some, like class Picomonadea (phylum Picozoa), remain the same colour

 Save this palette: